Budi Darma: Literary works

 Budi is often described as one of Indonesia's most influential writers.
 In 1983 Budi wrote the novel, Olenka.
-It was his first work, inspired by a woman he met while studying at Bloomington.
+It was his first novel, inspired by a woman he met while studying at Bloomington.
 The title was taken from a collection of short stories by Anton Chekov.
 Although set in America, the novel remains steadfastly Indonesian in its use of Javanese wordplay to tell the story of an amorous plight of a young man with Olenka, the female heroine.
 Budi has explained his reasons for his choice of style as being due to his firm belief that a writer will never lose his or her roots, no matter how distanced from their place of birth.
 The novel was published by Balai Pustaka and went on to win several awards including the Jakarta Art Institute Literary award and the S.E.A.
 Write Award (Southeast Asian Write award).
 "Olenka" has been reprinted several times, the most recent reprinting coincided with the Indonesian Book Festival in Senayan, Central Jakarta in 2009.

-Although Olenka is his best known work, Budi is also the author of several novels, a number of collections of short stories and essays.
+Although Olenka is his best known work, Budi was also the author of several novels, a number of collections of short stories and essays.
 Prior to writing Olenka, he published an anthology of eight short stories, called Orang-orang Bloomington (Bloomington People) (published 1980).
 After Olenka, he wrote the novels Rafilus, published in 1988, and Ny.
 Talis, published in 1996.
-As at 2010, Budi Darma has authored over 38 works, many of which are available in translation worldwide.
+As of 2010, Budi Darma had authored over 38 works, many of which are available in translation worldwide.

 Death

-Budi died on 21 August 2021 at the age of 84.
+Budi died on 21 August 2021, at the age of 84, from COVID-19 during the COVID-19 pandemic in Indonesia.